 John and Elizabeth Bates Cowles Chair

 Principal Cello Anthony Ross has been a soloist many times with the Minnesota Orchestra, performing concertos by Schumann, Dvořák, Victor Herbert, James MacMillan, Beethoven, Saint-Saëns, Elgar and Shostakovich, as well as many chamber works.
-In recent seasons he has performed Prokofiev’s Sinfonia concertante for Cello and Orchestra, the Walton Cello Concerto and the Brahms Double Concerto, the latter alongside First Associate Concertmaster Sarah Kwak.
+In recent seasons he has performed Prokofiev’s Sinfonia concertante for Cello and Orchestra, the Walton Cello Concerto and the Brahms Double Concerto, the latter alongside former First Associate Concertmaster Sarah Kwak.
 In March 2012 he was featured on the Orchestra’s Chamber Music at MacPhail series, performing Schubert’s Octet for Winds and Strings.

 Ross was principal cello of the Rochester Philharmonic in New York before joining the Orchestra in 1988; he assumed his current position in 1991.

 Away from Orchestra Hall, Ross is active as a chamber musician, festival performer and educator.
 He is a member of Accordo, a chamber group made up of string players from the Minnesota Orchestra and Saint Paul Chamber Orchestra.
 He has appeared in the Mostly Mozart, Cactus Pear (San Antonio) and Bach Dancing and Dynamite Society (Madison) festivals, and has performed on stages from Pensacola, Florida, to Rhodes, Greece.
 He has taught at the Eastman School of Music, the Aspen Festival and the Grand Teton orchestra seminar.